GreyNoise-Intelligence/SA-GreyNoise/README.md

 Follow the below steps to upgrade the app to the latest version:

  - Disable all the saved searches which uses alert actions and custom commands of GreyNoise.
- - Backup your current app/configurations outside of the Splunk install path.
+ - Backup your current app/configurations outside the Splunk install path.
  - To upgrade the app from the UI, follow the steps in the INSTALLATION section below.
 Ensure that `Upgrade app.` checkbox is selected before clicking on the Upload button.
  - Follow the steps mentioned in CONFIGURATION section to reconfigure the app.
- - If SCAN DEPLOYMENT feature was already configured before app upgradation then go to SCAN DEPLOYMENT tab inside the Configuration tab and Click on Save button to re-configure the scan deployment saved search in the backend.
+ - If SCAN DEPLOYMENT was configured before app upgrading then go to SCAN DEPLOYMENT tab inside the Configuration tab and Click on Save button to re-configure the scan deployment saved search in the backend.

 *Note: Upgrade is only supported from UI and not supported from the backend.*